dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 The microservice architecture is increasingly used to design and implement application systems in both cloud-based and on-premise environments, particularly for high-scale applications and services.
 However, it introduces a range of security challenges that must be addressed during both the design and implementation phases.

 Two of the most critical security concerns are authentication and authorization.
-As such, it is essential for application security architects to understand and correctly apply architectural patterns that support these concerns in microservices-based systems.
+As such, it is essential for application security architects to understand and correctly apply architectural patterns that implement these concerns in microservices-based systems.

 The goal of this cheat sheet is to describe common authentication and authorization patterns, highlight their trade-offs, and provide actionable recommendations.
 It also outlines common pitfalls to avoid when applying these patterns in practice.